With the positives come the learning points...Read how our R&D team have adapted their client meetings within the ...

 There’s good news however!
 A company’s exempt from the cap if it meets these two key tests;

-- The company’s employees are creating, preparing to create or managing intellectual property (IP).
+- Its employees are creating, preparing to create or managing intellectual property (IP).

 2. Less than 15 % of its R&D qualifying expenditure’s spent with connected persons.